rmneves92/omdb-react/README.md

-# Carguero Fronted Challenge - TMDB
+# Junto Seguros - Fronted Challenge - TMDB

 Application developed with ReactJS integrated with the OMDB API.